Parsifal discography: History

 Amongst the studio recordings, those by Georg Solti, Herbert von Karajan and Daniel Barenboim (the latter two both conducting the Berlin Philharmonic) have been widely praised.
 The von Karajan recording was voted "Record of the Year" in the 1981 Gramophone Awards.
 Also highly regarded is a recording of Parsifal under the baton of Rafael Kubelík.
 Originally recorded for Deutsche Grammophon but never released, it is now available on the Arts Archives label.

-On the Saturday 14 December 2013 broadcast of BBC 3'S CD Review – Building a Library, music critic David Nice surveyed recordings of Parsifal and recommended the 1980 recording by the Symphonieorchester des Bayerischen Rundfunks, Rafael Kubelik (conductor), as the best available choice.
+On the Saturday 14 December 2013 broadcast of BBC Radio 3 CD Review, music critic David Nice surveyed recordings of Parsifal and recommended the 1980 recording by the Bavarian Radio Symphony Orchestra conducted by Rafael Kubelík as the best available choice (though it has not been widely available for a long time).

 Audio recordings

 Video recordings

 This is a partial filmography of Parsifal (1882), an opera in three acts by Richard Wagner.
 In addition to the productions of the complete opera listed below, there is a 1998 documentary directed by Tony Palmer, titled: Parsifal – The Search for the Grail.
 It was recorded in various European theaters, including: the Mariinsky Theatre, the Ravello Festival, Siena, and the Bayreuth Festival.
 It contains extracts from Mr. Palmer's stage production of Parsifal starring Plácido Domingo, Violeta Urmana, Matti Salminen, Nikolai Putilin and Anna Netrebko.
 It includes interviews with Domingo, Wolfgang Wagner, Robert Gutman and Karen Armstrong.
 The film exists in two versions: (1) a complete version running 116 minutes and officially approved by Domingo, and (2) an 88-minute version, cut as a result of being censored in Germany as being too "political", "uncomfortable" and "irrelevant".